 Applicants must submit:

-Students accepted to the LL.M. program prior to April 1, must submit a non-refundable deposit of $250 by April 5 to reserve a place in the LL.M. program.
-Those applicants accepted after April 1, will be given a date in their admission letter detailing the deadline date for submission of their initial seat deposit.
-An additional $100 non-refundable confirming deposit is required by July 1.
-Go to https://admitted.law.unc.edu/, click on the left-hand side link for Seat Deposit Payments and follow instructions.
+Students accepted to the LL.M. program prior to April 1, must submit a non-refundable deposit of $350 by April 2 to reserve a place in the LL.M. program.
+Those applicants accepted after April 1 will be given a date in their admission letter detailing the deadline date for submission of their initial seat deposit.
+You will receive instructions for paying your seat deposit via email.
+You may pay your seat deposit via mailed money order (for local students) or via our online payment portal.

 UNC LL.M.
 Program in United States Law